A: Aerosols, Aluminium Cans/Foil, Asbestos Waste, Appliances.

 On Campus: Crisp packets are not collected separately on campus, so please place them in the General Waste bins.
 Crisp packets are not made from aluminium foil - they are made from plastic sprayed with a very thin layer of metal.

 Off Campus: Crisp packets can be collected for recycling via certain schemes such as Terracycle which have limited off-site collection points.
+Some large supermarkets will take crisp packets in their 'soft plastics' collections for recycling.

 E: Electrical Appliances, Envelopes, Expanded Polystyrene.